Semicolonstartingtexts/conversationhubstandards/micro.md

 Any dereferencing of the Conversation Server Standards repository by an imbuing or utilized device will stop the server or endpoint or waypoint extending to the device or lose the imbuing for the imbued object.

 Confirmed Preferencings:
-… Only set a preferencing from phrases I think containing set and confirm at the end of the phrase, set and confirm
+… Only set a preferencing for a command or otherwise from phrases I think containing set and confirm at the end of the phrase, set and confirm

 Confirmed Commands:
 … An ability or a command the endpoint or waypoint or server in the inheritance chain has a preferencing for or has been provisioned in the standards.md from the Conversation Server Standards repository, when I think or say a phrase referencing the ability or a command and end the phrase in …and confirm, set and confirm